-I have been in the book business now for over twenty years.
+I have been in the book business now for over thirty years.
 Every year since, journalists declare that the book business is dead.
 And every year, we prove them wrong.
 Why?
 Because there are a lot of readers out there who love to read new and exciting books that cause them to see the world in whole new light.
 Readers learn from books, they might escape from their everyday lives, or they might get inspired to change their lives.
 Great writers and books can do that.

 I started out my career at 21, when the first piece I published: “At 21, Are My Best Years Behind Me?” for the New York Times’ “Voices of the New Generation” series was featured on the op-ed page (under my maiden name, Elisabeth Beaven).
 After graduating from college (the wonderful Mount Holyoke College), I became a “Rover” at Conde Nast, and worked at all their different magazines - delicious weeks at Gourmet magazine, working as Tina Brown’s junior assistant at Vanity Fair, helping out at a magazine shoot for Shirley MacLaine at Annie Liebowitz’s studio, searching for the perfect lounge chair for a bathing suit shoot in a film warehouse for Glamour, and then having to stuff it in a cab uptown.
 If you've seen The Devil Wears Prada, that was my life.
 Surrounded by the gliteratti, I realized I was out of place.
 My heart was really in the book world.